sherrylixuecheng/sherrylixuecheng.github.io/_pages/cv.md

 Publications
 ======
-Please refere to the Publication page
+Please refer to the Publication page